 Why demand patterns matter

-When many moves target the same start window, crews face tighter loading windows and less ability to resequence jobs.
+When many moves target the same start window, crews face tighter loading slots and less freedom to resequence jobs.
 A small delay at the first address can ripple into later arrivals.
 Parking competition increases the kerb-to-door carry distance, slowing loading and adding fatigue, while route changes become harder to absorb once commuter or school-run traffic returns.
+When demand tightens, it changes timing and pricing on Guildford moves.
+A similar pattern shows up in man and van services in Merrow.

-Flexibility improves reliability because wider start windows let teams avoid peak congestion, secure closer parking, and adapt to building rules without cascading delays.
+Flexibility improves reliability because wider start windows let teams avoid peak congestion, secure closer parking and adapt to building rules without cascading delays.
 Conversely, clustered demand squeezes buffers and increases the chance of overrun.
+Most delays come from access constraints rather than distance once the day is tightly booked.
+This helps you avoid delays on the day.

 Typical Guildford demand cycle